 Crowned by the awe inspiring Lincoln Cathedral and its near neighbour Lincoln Castle, Lincoln's Cathedral Quarter is home to an abundance of independent retailers, a tempting selection of palaces to eat and drink in and luxurious, independent hotels and guest houses.

 Set on cobbled streets with a quaint yet historic atmosphere, the Cathedral Quarter is both unique and vibrant.
-Castle Square nestles between Lincoln Cathedral and Lincoln Castle and is home to the Visitor Information Centre and regular farmers' and artists' markets.
+Castle Square nestles between Lincoln Cathedral and Lincoln Castle - including the 1215 Magna Carta - and is home to the Visitor Information Centre and regular farmers' and artists' markets.
 To the north is the famous Bailgate shopping area and you can find the award winning Steep Hill to the south.

 The annual highlight of the Cathedral Quarter is the Lincoln Christmas Market as the streets, public spaces and the centre of Lincoln Castle come to life with stall and food courts.
 Time your visit right throughout the year and you can browse a variety of markets, sing-along with buskers and cheer on participants in the many sporting events that culminate in Castle Square.